temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 With the Temporal TypeScript SDK, you define Activities similarly to how you define Workflows: using an exportable TypeScript module.

+Your Activity Definition can accept input parameters.
+Review the [Activity parameters](https://docs.temporal.io/application-development/foundations?lang=typescript#activity-parameters) section of the Temporal documentation for more details, as there are some limitations you'll want to be aware of when running more complex applications.

 Create the file `activities.ts` in the `src` directory:

 ```command